PurpleGurb/PurpleTest/README.md

 The sample codebase is clearly based upon the default Visual Studio project so its aim of advertising the ease at which an MVC website can be created may not meet the specific needs of a business.

 Since each business' needs differ it can be difficult to accurately comment on whether the project meets it requirements.
-Requirements such as scalability, performance and mantainability will vary based on business's infrastructure, team, growth plans and ulitmately budget.
+Requirements such as scalability, performance and mantainability will vary based on business's infrastructure, team, growth plans and ultimately budget.

-This leaves the code itself to comment upon and some general suggestions with could be used depending on the requirements.
+This leaves the code itself to comment upon and some general suggestions which could be used depending on the requirements.

 #### Security